 - SX – Symptoms

-I know that I just gave you a lot to understand, and sadly that’s not all of the terminology that’s out there – but it’s some of the most common used, in my opinion anyways.
+I know that I just gave you a lot to understand, and sadly, that’s not all of the terminologies that are out there, but it’s some of the most commonly used, in my opinion anyway.

 Do you have a fear of needles and take medication that requires injection?